NINAnor/sscd/README.md

 ```

-- The `jpegs` folder comprises images generated during the pipeline, i.e. the JPEG versions of the original TIF scale images and the transect images
+- The `jpegs` folder comprises images generated during the process, i.e. the JPEG versions of the original TIF scale images and the transect images
 - The `detections` folder comprises the detection data from each detector (`detections.csv`), the circuli spacings (`circuli_spacings.csv`), and the subdirectory `detection_images` containing the images with drown detection boxes if `--plot_detections` is set to `True`
 - In addition, images of scales where the detector failed to locate the focus are available in directory `Output Folder/detections/focus/imgs_with_no_detections`